Motion (software): The Replicator and Particle Emitters

 'Particle emitters' allow the user to set a pre-drawn shape to rapidly generate copies of itself and emit them across the screen.
 The direction and intensity can be adjusted, and combined with behaviors to create very complex animations quickly and easily.
-For example, a particle emitter used in conjunction with a star shape and the 'vortex' behaviour would animate a circle of swirling stars.
+For example, a particle emitter used in conjunction with a star shape and the 'vortex' behavior would animate a circle of swirling stars.

 The H.U.D.

 Motion features a floating semi-transparent window ("heads-up display", or HUD) which displays the most commonly altered parameters of the object or effect currently selected.
 This allows the user to make quick adjustments without having to search through palettes and menus.
 However, exact numerical values cannot be entered in this window.
 For more precise editing, consult the Inspector window.

 Tools

 Motion has the following tools available for the creation or manipulation of graphics on the canvas: